Father of UConn student wanted in 2 homicides arrested on sexual assault charges in April

 Related: UConn senior now a suspect in a multi-state FBI manhunt has deep roots in Connecticut

-A multi-state search is currently underway for his son, Peter Manfredonia, who allegedly killed two men, in Willington and in Derby, before abducting another person who was later found safe in New Jersey.
+A multi-state search is currently underway for his son, Peter Manfredonia, who allegedly killed two men, in Willington and in Derby, before abducting another person who was later found safe in New Jersey over the weekend.

 Police believe Peter Manfredonia is in Pennsylvania and on Monday, his family through their attorney Mike Dolan, begged for Peter to surrender.